 Undergraduate students accepted to the Accelerated Master's Program (AMP) of an AUS master's-level degree program are eligible to register for a maximum of six credit hours in master's-level courses while completing their undergraduate degree program graduation requirements.
 Master's-level courses successfully completed while in the AMP may be used towards meeting the undergraduate degree program graduation requirements.
-These courses may be evaluated for transfer of credit hours towards meeting the master's-level degree program graduation requirements post admission to the program.
+After gaining admission to the graduate degree program corresponding to the student's AMP, these courses can be assessed for credit transfer towards fulfilling the graduation requirements of the master's-level degree program.